Aideveloper-dev/IEEE_CIS_ZEN_challenge/README.md

 ## AI Component of the Project: Avatar Generation Using Generative AI

-### Overview of Generative AI
-Generative AI is a subset of artificial intelligence that creates new content, such as images, text, or 3D objects.
-Unlike traditional AI models, which classify or predict based on input data, generative models learn the underlying patterns in data and use that understanding to generate entirely new outputs.
-This project leverages **Generative Adversarial Networks (GANs)** to create realistic 3D avatars tailored to individual body measurements.

 ### Deep Learning and GAN Models

 #### GAN Architecture